jarrodharvey/intro-to-automation-for-dpp/README.md

 2. You may be asked to choose a default editor; if so then pick Sublime Text

 You are now ready to get started!
 Have fun, I will guide you through the rest.

+## Common error messages

+If you get an error message like "ERROR! while parsing a block mapping" after you copy and paste a rule into the config.yml file, highlight the rule that you just added and press the TAB key.
+This should properly align the rule, as YAML files are very finicky about formatting!